gemfire/gemfire-examples/micrometerMetrics/README.md

 limitations under the License.
 -->

-# Geode Micrometer Metrics Example
+# GemFire Micrometer Metrics Example

-This example demonstrates publishing metrics from Geode to a monitoring system comprised of Prometheus and Grafana.
-For more details about how this works, see [Publishing Geode Metrics to External Monitoring Systems](https://cwiki.apache.org/confluence/display/GEODE/Publishing+Geode+Metrics+to+External+Monitoring+Systems).
+This example demonstrates publishing metrics from GemFire to a monitoring system comprised of Prometheus and Grafana.
+For more details about how this works, see [Publishing GemFire Metrics to External Monitoring Systems](https://cwiki.apache.org/confluence/display/GEODE/Publishing+Geode+Metrics+to+External+Monitoring+Systems).